Camille Callison: Current positions

-Past Positions
+Past positions

 In 2015, Callison became a founding board member of the Canadian Federation of Library Associations (CFLA-FCAB), which replaced the Canadian Library Association in 2016.
-She has held positions as the Indigenous Representative to the Board (2015-2019), vice-chair to the Board (2018-2019), and member of the CFLA-FCAB's Copyright Committee (2017-2020).
+She has held positions as the Indigenous Representative to the Board (2015-2019), vice-chair to the Board (2018–2019), and member of the CFLA-FCAB's Copyright Committee (2017–2020).
 Within her role on the Copyright Committee, Callison worked on the Position Statement on Indigenous Knowledge.
 She also independently presented to the Canadian House of Commons Standing Committee on Industry, Science and Technology as they reviewed The Copyright Act.

 Callison's tenure with the CFLA-FCAB included her position as Chair of the CFLA-FCAB Truth and Reconciliation Committee in 2017.
-In this capacity, Callison oversaw the creation of the ‘Truth and Reconciliation Report and Recommendations’, after which she served as founding Chair (2017-2019) and Past Chair (2019-2020) of the CFLA-FCAB's Indigenous Matters Committee.
+In this capacity, Callison oversaw the creation of the ‘Truth and Reconciliation Report and Recommendations’, after which she served as founding Chair (2017–2019) and Past Chair (2019-2020) of the CFLA-FCAB's Indigenous Matters Committee.
 Alongside her work as the Committee Chair, she co-chaired working groups on Indigenous Knowledge Protection/Copyright, Indigenous Knowledge and Curriculum, and the Joint Working Group on Classification and Subject Headings.
 As chair, she also helped to oversee projects such as the CFLA-FCAB's ongoing partnership with the ‘Indigenous Canada’ MOOC developed by the University of Alberta’s Faculty of Native Studies.

-Callison's other past positions include President of the Manitoba Library Association (2013-2015), member of the National Film Board of Canada’s Indigenous Advisory Group, Vice-Chair of the Canadian Advisory Committee, Commission for UNESCO Memory of the World Committee (2017-2019), and Chair of the Indigenous Matters Section of IFLA (2017-2021).
+Callison's other past positions include President of the Manitoba Library Association (2013-2015), member of the National Film Board of Canada’s Indigenous Advisory Group, Vice-Chair of the Canadian Advisory Committee, Commission for UNESCO Memory of the World Committee (2017-2019), and Chair of the Indigenous Matters Section of IFLA (2017-2021) and co-lead of the National Indigenous Knowledges and Languages Association, of which she was also the founder.